 So third time lucky, or not as it turned out.
 I started a professional doctorate in Higher Education in October 2011.
 The course was offered 100% online, which is what attracted me to it.
 I like online learning, having had what I regard as one of the most intense learning experiences of my life in the first year of the Masters in Strategic Foresight at Swinburne University of Technology.

-When I thought about putting the learning log online, I also remembered that my friend and colleague, Heather Davis, had told me about her aim to use online technologies during her PhD – which she has done at her blog on leadership literacies.
+I also remembered that my friend and colleague, Heather Davis, had told me about her aim to use online technologies during her PhD – which she has done at her blog on leadership literacies.
 I decided to emulate her, so thanks Heather!

 I promised myself I’d finish this PhD, and as the universe would have it, the day after I withdrew from the online doctorate, an email arrived telling me that the new PhD by Professional Practice was available at Swinburne.
 I’m enrolled, I’m liking it, and I’m still blogging about the experience.